vhoudebine/azure-openai-rag-synthetic-data/README.md

-# README
+# Generating Synthetic evaluation data for RAG using Azure OpenAI

-This repository contains a Python notebook that demonstrates the use of Azure OpenAI to generate synthetic question-answer pairs from a PDF document in order to create labelled evaluation data for a Retrieval Augmented Generation application.
+This repository contains a Python notebook that demonstrates the use of GPT-4 on Azure OpenAI to generate synthetic question-answer pairs from a PDF document in order to create labelled evaluation data for a Retrieval Augmented Generation application.

 ## Contents
 - `synthetic_rag_evaluation_data.ipynb`: The primary notebook that guides you through the following steps: